Possible Ukranian Nuke Terror Cell Arrested in Texas

 Useful information is extracted from gamma-ray spectrum generated by the reliable Plutonium pit radiation as ‘template’.
 Comparison of the data from inspected objects with the template can give conclusion whether they are of the same type.
 Because of the strong self-absorption of Plutonium, some characteristics of a Plutonium pit can only be identified by gamma spectrum.
 MCNP simulation was employed to prove that in some cases, template depending on gamma-ray spectrum from the reliable Plutonium pit alone can’t effectively distinguish the spurious objects.

 And a further approach indicates that enhancing neutron counting rate of spontaneous fission of Plutonium can improve the problem.
 Neutron counting rate can be indirectly acquired by spontaneous fissile neutrons bombarding a 10B target.
 478 keV γ rays are concomitant with the nuclear reaction 10B(n,α)7Li* from 7Li* nuclei’s deexcitation.
 Neutron information is gathered by detecting 478 keV γ photons.
 Using HPGe γ detector can both detect γ-ray spectrum and acquire neutron counting rate.
 This method efficiently increases confidence of template measurement and also ensures the dismantling process without revealing sensitive nuclear warhead design information.

-Posted by Gordon Duff, Senior Editor on June 18, 2014, With 6806 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on June 18, 2014, With 6855 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.